planetarium/www.nine-chronicles.dev/en/network/local-network-tutorial/running-node-with-executor.md

 ## Checking the Node's Status

 Headless provides features to check the blockchain status via [GraphQL](https://graphql.org/).
 Let’s use GraphQL to query the current state of the blockchain.
-Open the [Local Headless GraphQL Playground](http://127.0.0.1:31280/ui/playground).
+Open the [GQL Playground](http://127.0.0.1:31280/ui/playground) of the Headless instance you launched with `9crun`.

 In the Playground, you can click the `DOCS` and `SCHEMA` buttons on the right to explore various information.
 To check the latest block details, use the `nodeStatus` query as shown below.
 Enter the GraphQL query in the left panel of the Playground, and click the :arrow_forward: button in the center.

 ```graphql
 query {